crushbotgang/ft_grafana/README.md

 > Follow the instrucions https://www.freqtrade.io/en/stable/docker_quickstart/ copy the files from this repo to ft_userdata

+setup .env file and create symlink for your secrets

 Deploy Containers
 > docker-compose -f docker-compose-grafana.yml up